THE DIAPER BANK

 “Diaper Need” impacts one in three U.S. families and the well-being of our country’s infants and toddlers.
 Burlington’s Feeding Chittenden reports that 6-10 people per day are requesting diapers.
 It can cost up to $75 per month to diaper a child and no state or federal safety-net program allocates dollars specifically for the purchase of diapers.
 In fact, many programs prevent spending money specifically on diapers.
 Without diapers, infants and toddlers cannot attend childcare or participate in early childhood education.
 Without childcare, parents cannot go to work or school.

 The JLCV accepts donations of unused disposable diapers in any type, size, or brand and unopened wipes and diaper creams.
-Donation drop-off bins are located at Healthy Living in South Burlington, Kismet Place in Williston and Burlington International Airport.
+Donation drop-off bins are located at Healthy Living in South Burlington, Kismet Place in Williston and Burlington International Airport with additional locations at Healthy Living in Williston and Hula in Burlington coming soon.

 Please note that we cannot accept cloth diapers.
 Many of those who utilize the diaper bank use public laundry facilities that for hygiene reasons, do not permit washing cloth diapers.